 During a baby’s first months, their central vision is still developing.
 A newborn baby can see, but they are still forming connections between their retina and their brain.
 As central vision develops, a baby may begin to focus on objects dangled right in front of them.

-Around age 9 months, babies’ eyes have turned their final color.
+Around 9 months, babies’ eyes have nearly turned their final color.
 Eye color depends on the amount and distribution of a brown pigment called melanin in the iris.
-Light-colored eyes at birth may darken if melanin develops.
+Light-colored eyes at birth may darken if melanin develops in the iris.
 It is not uncommon, however, to see slight changes in eye color during the first three years of life.

 Watch for misalignment, or one eye that looks straight ahead while the other eye turns inward, outward, upward, or downward.
-This may be a sign of strabismus, a visual problem that occurs in about 4% of children in the U.S. The ability of both eyes to focus on an object simultaneously continues to develop until about age 7.
+This may be a sign of strabismus, an eye problem that occurs in about 4% of children in the U.S. The ability of both eyes to focus on an object simultaneously continues to develop until about age 7.
 Be sure to seek evaluation early if you suspect a problem.
+This can also be caught during a preschool vision screen at the pediatrician's office.

 Measles is a leading cause of childhood blindness worldwide.
 The virus can harm the eyes and vision in numerous ways.
 As new cases of the disease emerge in Europe and the U.S. (where the disease was once considered eradicated), it’s important to get your child vaccinated.